Garmin Edge 850 vs. Hammerhead Karoo 3: Which One to Buy?

 Summary

-After comparing several categories, Edge 850 beats Karoo 3, but it’s as close as it could be.
-I enjoy using Karoo 3 a bit more because of its more modern approach.
-However, I would probably miss the Garmin ecosystem, especially Garmin Connect.
+After comparing several categories, Edge 850 beats Karoo 3, but it’s as close as it gets.
+I slightly prefer the Karoo 3 because of its more modern approach.
+However, I would likely miss the Garmin ecosystem, especially having my data in Garmin Connect.
 I sometimes use a Garmin smartwatch for swimming and running, so having my data in one place (not just on Strava) that also evaluates my training load and fatigue is beneficial.

-Also, the price difference between these two head units is significant.
+Also, the price difference between these two units is significant.
 The Edge 850 costs $599 while the Karoo 3 costs “only” $475.
-For some, this price difference can be a big deal and the reason to choose Karoo.
+For some, this price difference can be significant enough to choose the Karoo.

-Before pulling the trigger, consider whether you can leverage the fancy Garmin features, and you don’t mind the short battery life.
-Personally, I would rather buy the E840 over these two, even if it has a less bright display.
-It might sound funny, but the missing electronic bell on Karoo 3 can also be the reason to choose E850 instead.
-I’m not kidding, it’s a more useful feature than it might seem.
+Before pulling the trigger, consider whether you can leverage the fancy Garmin features, and if you don’t mind the short battery life.
+Personally, I would rather buy the Edge 840 over these two, even though it has a dimmer display.

-Anyway, I hope you will find this comparison helpful.
+Anyway, I hope you’ll find this comparison helpful.
 If you do, please click the links below.
 It’s the best way to support me and my website without additional costs.
 Thank you very much in advance!

 Subscribe